DghostNinja/DghostNinja.github.io/_posts/2025-05-30-Insecure-design.md

 We still have other vulnerabilities from the code to be exploited.
 Try finding them in your free time as practice.

 Catch you in the next write-up.
-Happy Hacking!
+Happy Hacking!✌️